Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

 • Certified physique and bodybuilding coach (PBC).
 Learn about physique training programs, including weight training, nutrition, and supplementation techniques for physique athletes and fitness enthusiasts of all levels and experiences.

 • Stretching and flexibility coach (SFC).
-Learn the techniques and strategies needed to start helping clients with assisted stretching.
+Learn the exercise techniques and strategies needed to start helping clients with assisted stretching.

 • Corrective exercise (CES).
 Help your clients reduce the risk of injury — showing them how to move, feel and live better.